Italian Coastguard Comes To Aid Of Banksy-funded Rescue Boat - UrduPoint

 "In view of the danger the situation posed, the coastguards sent a patrol boat from Lampedusa... which took on board the 49 people in the most fragile condition -- 32 women, 13 children and four men," the coastguard said in a statement.

-They said on Twitter that there were a total 219 people on board and that they had requested assistance from the Italian and Maltese authorities.
+They tweeted that there were a total 219 people on board and that they had requested assistance from both the Italian and Maltese authorities.

 Thousands of people are thought to have died making the dangerous trip across the Mediterranean to flee conflict, repression and poverty in Africa and the middle East.